-Type of Instruction Instruction is delivered in the form of lectures, workshops, supervision, seminars, field work, study visits, and independent study.
-Examination The course is assessed with the grades Fail (U), Pass (G) or Pass with Distinction (VG).
+Type of Instruction

+Instruction is delivered in the form of lectures, workshops, supervision, seminars, field work, study visits, and independent study.

+Examination

+The course is assessed with the grades Fail (U), Pass (G) or Pass with Distinction (VG).

 Students are assessed for each module, based on the execution of a project (individually or in groups), visual and oral presentation, a written assignment, and a project book.

-In order to receive the grade of Pass, the student must achieve the objectives.
+In order to earn a Pass, the student must meet the course objectives.
 Grading criteria for a Pass with Distinction will be provided in writing when the course starts.
 To earn a Pass with Distinction for the entire course, the student must have been awarded this grade for at least 15 of the 30 course credits.
-Resit examination is offered in accordance with Local regulations for courses and examination at the first and second-cycle level at Linnaeus University.
-If the university has decided that a student is entitled to special pedagogical support due to a disability, the examiner has the right to adapt the exam or to let the student conduct the exam in an alternative way.
-Course Evaluation A course evaluation should be conducted during the course or in connection with its conclusion.
+Resit examination is offered in accordance with Linnaeus University's Local regulations for courses and examination at the first-and second-cycle levels.
+In the event that a student with a disability is entitled to special study support, the examiner will decide on adapted or alternative examination arrangements.
+For certain elements, resit examination can only be offered in connection with the delivery of the course.

+Course Evaluation

+A course evaluation should be conducted during the course or in connection with its conclusion.
 The results and analysis of the completed course evaluation should be promptly communicated to students who have completed the course.
 Students participating in the next course instance should be informed of the results of the previous course evaluation and any improvements that have been made, no later than at the start of the course.

+Overlap

-Overlap The course cannot be included in a degree along with the following course/courses of which the content fully, or partly, corresponds to the content of this course: 1DI180 Analogue Tools and Processes, 30 credits, 1DI186 Analogue Tools and Processes, 30 credits Other Information Any costs for material and printouts are paid by the student.
+The course cannot be included in a degree along with the following course/courses of which the content fully, or partly, corresponds to the content of this course: 1DI180 Analogue Tools and Processes, 30 credits, 1DI186 Analogue Tools and Processes, 30 credits

+Other Information

+Any costs for materials and printouts are paid by the student.

-Required Reading and Additional Study Material Module 1: Visual Narration I: Perspectives on Biodiversity, 7.5 credits Chick, Anne and Micklethwaite, Paul (2011) Design for Sustainable Change: How Design and Designers Can Drive the Sustainability Agenda.
+Required Reading and Additional Study Material

+Module 1: Visual Narration I: Perspectives on Biodiversity, 7.5 credits Chick, Anne and Micklethwaite, Paul (2011) Design for Sustainable Change: How Design and Designers Can Drive the Sustainability Agenda.
 Lausanne: AVA Publishing.
 ISBN 9782940439775.
 55 pages.

 Haraway, Donna (2003) "Ms Cayenne Pepper", in The Companion Species Manifesto: Dogs, People, and Significant Otherness.
 Chicago: Prickly Paradigm Press.
 ISBN 9780971757585.
 3 pages.

 Harmon, Katharine (2004) You Are Here, Personal Geographies and other Maps of the imagination.
 New York: Princeton Architectural Press.
 ISBN 9781568984308.
 60 pages.

 Pater, Ruben (2016) The Politics of Design - A (Not So) Global Manual for Visual Communication.
 Amsterdam: BIS Publishers.
 ISBN 9789063694227.
 20 pages.

 Simblet, Sarah (2009) The drawing book.
 London: Dorling Kindersley Publishers Ltd. ISBN 9781405341233.
 60 pages.

 The course coordinator will select relevant literature of another 100 pages (approx.).

-Module 2: Image-Making I: Individual Identity, 7.5 credits Berger, Arthur Asa (2016) What Objects Mean: An Introduction to Material Culture.
+Module 2: Image-Making I: Individual Identity, 7.5 credits

+Berger, Arthur Asa (2016) What Objects Mean: An Introduction to Material Culture.
 New York: Routledge.
 ISBN 9781315415857.
 15 pages.

+Bestley, Russell & McNeil, Paul (2022) Visual research: An introduction to research methods in graphic design.
+London: Bloomsbury Publishing.
+ISBN 9781350160569.
+40 pages.

 Lupton, Ellen (2015) Graphic Design: The new basics.
 New York: Princeton Architectural Press.
 ISBN 9781616893323.
 30 pages.
-Bestley, Russell & McNeil, Paul (2022) Visual research: An introduction to research methods in graphic design.
-London: Bloomsbury Publishing.
-ISBN 9781350160569.
-40 pages.

 The course coordinator will select relevant literature of another 215 pages (approx.).